jbowdre/SWIPAMforvRA8/README.md

 ============

 > [!IMPORTANT]
-> This project is no longer maintained.
+> This project is no longer maintained, and I'm sure it's quite out of date at this point.
 Feel free to use it as a starting point for your own efforts, but I won't be updating it any further.

 This contains the Python source files I used to create a basic IPAM integration so our vRA 8.x environment could leverage Solarwinds IPAM.
 See https://code.vmware.com/web/sdk/1.0.0/vmware-vrealize-automation-third-party-ipam-sdk to obtain the necessary SDK and https://docs.vmware.com/en/VMware-Cloud-services/1.0/ipam_integration_contract_reqs.pdf for the technical details.